 Here are some things that a puppy should be exposed to while young, but it is by no means a comprehensive list:

-- Being with lots of different people of all ages, including children
+- People of different ages, including children

-- Travelling in cars
+- Travelling in cars/public transport

 - Walking/sitting by traffic